 Based on the advisory vote of our shareholders at the 2014 Annual Meeting, the Board determined that the Company will hold shareholder advisory votes on executive compensation once every three years.
-The next shareholder advisory vote on executive compensation is scheduled to occur at the Annual Meeting of Shareholders to be held in 2017.
-However, we will continue to review our executive compensation program in the future and will consider the views of our shareholders as well as other developments during such review.
+The next shareholder advisory vote on executive compensation is scheduled to occur at this year's Annual Meeting of Shareholders.
+While the say on pay vote is not binding on the Board or the Company, we will continue to review our executive compensation program in the future and will consider the views of our shareholders as well as other developments during such review.